Neh2005/Komodo-Hub---University-Team-project/README.md

 This repository contains a personal copy of a collaborative university team project originally developed during my studies at Coventry University.
 The original code was part of a team effort and is hosted on the university's internal GitHub platform.

 This version is maintained for portfolio, learning, and personal use.
-All contributors to the original project are credited in the commit history.

 ## 📚 Table of Contents